scenariomartin/EnglishWords/words.md

       weave 1
-foam ,trimmed with lace as pale as foam. drunk id.adj.v prep.drink
+foam ,trimmed with lace as pale as foam. drunk id.adj.v prep.drink waterproof ,so you need to make sure the device has a waterproof seal.
 /
 oversea overseas
 voyage  ,what happened on that fatal voyage.